sous-chefs/selinux/README.md

 centos-6
 centos-7

+**NOTE** Support for debian and ubuntu is deprecated.
+It will be removed with the next release.
+The behavior on debian and rhel family operating systems is different as of 2.0.0.
 On debian and ubuntu systems if you want to enable SELinux you will need to do a few extra steps.
 As these are potentially destructive, rather than adding them to this cookbook adding this information here:

 * _selinux-activate_ - Running `selinux-activate` will add parameters to the kernel, update grub configuration files, and set the file system to relabel upon reboot
 * _reboot_ for settings to take effect.